Genetic Tests

 Genetic Test #4 Estimates of Paternity: Peregrine or Johnny Spencer-Churchill

-M. Spencer-Churchill's paternity is conceivably either from Johnny Churchill or Peregrine Churchill, both sons of John Churchill.
+M. Spencer-Churchill's paternity is conceivably either from Johnny Churchill or Peregrine Churchill, both sons of John Churchill, based on the initially available genetic evidence.
+However, a subsequent genetic test conducted by M.'s 1st cousin and descendent of Johny Churchill has confirmed that Peregrine if the father.
 To make a determination here, both genetic and biographical reconstruction methods are used.
 The genetic test consists of triangulating the Autosomal DNA between Julian Spencer-Churchill, his father (M.), his first brother (D.) and his second brother (A.), and his two children (J. & V.), with the DNA of a known great grand-daughter of John Churchill (E.).
 These are not independent cases, as Julian's, D's, A's, J's and V's Centimorgan values derive from M's genetic values with E. The cousin relationships are as follows in the two cases:

 Relationship with E. via Paternity of Johny and via Paternity of Peregrine by various Ranges